wikimedia/mediawiki-extensions-ConfirmEdit/README.md

 The following modules are included in ConfirmEdit:

 * SimpleCaptcha - users have to solve an arithmetic math problem
-* MathCaptcha - users have to solve a math problem that's displayed as an image
 * FancyCaptcha - users have to identify a series of characters, displayed in a stylized way
 * QuestyCaptcha - users have to answer a question, out of a series of